pschaeflein/BlogArticles/Intro to JSON/article.md

 }
 ~~~

 > MIND THE COMMAS!
 There must be exactly one (1) comma between name/value pairs and array elements.
-It's really easy to misplace a comman in JSON, especially if you're copying and pasting.
+It's really easy to misplace a comma in JSON, especially if you're copying and pasting.
 Some people like to leave an extra comma after the last name/value pair or array element to make it easier to re-arrange things, but that's cheating; it's not part of the JSON standard and some applications won't accept it.

 ## Dates and other things